 “I never sleep well anymore.
 The covers are on and off, over and over, but I’m always hot when I get up.
 Warm weather makes it worse for me,” said one MyLupusTeam member.

-Another wrote, “I’m always hot, especially at night.
+Another shared, “I’m always hot, especially at night.
 I chew crushed ice, and it seems to cool me off.
 I find it very difficult to sleep at night.”

-Cooling pillows, which are designed with breathable components, and bed fans, which blow air directly under your sheets, may also help.
+Cooling pillows, which are made of breathable materials, and bed fans, which blow air directly under your sheets, may also help you sleep better.

-Talk to your doctor to see if they recommend taking prednisone first thing in the morning to reduce negative effects on your sleep and to ask whether they have any other strategies that might help you reduce hot flashes.
+If prednisone is part of your treatment, talk to your doctor to see if taking it first thing in the morning could help reduce its impact on your sleep.
+They may also have other strategies to help manage your hot flashes.

 MyLupusTeam is the social network for people with lupus and their loved ones.
-On MyLupusTeam, over 223,000 people with lupus come together to ask questions, give advice, and share their stories.
+On MyLupusTeam, more than 232,000 people with lupus come together to ask questions, give advice, and share their stories.

-Are hot flashes one of your symptoms of lupus or side effects of lupus treatments?
-Do high doses of prednisone seem to increase your body temperature or cause hot flashes?
-Post your thoughts in the comments below, or start a conversation on your Activities feed.
+Are hot flashes one of your symptoms of lupus or side effects of your lupus treatments?
+Have high doses of prednisone triggered hot flashes for you?
+Post your thoughts in the comments below, or start a conversation by posting on your Activities page.

 Get updates directly to your inbox.